-The DSL and Deputies meet regularly to ensure that decisions made about children who are subjects of Child Protection Plans are agreed and a clear rationale for the decision is documented
+The DSL and Deputy meet regularly to ensure that decisions made about children who are subjects of Child Protection Plans are agreed and a clear rationale for the decision is documented.

-A copy of the child's CP Plan is included in the child's individual safeguarding file (Headteacher's Computer/ Child Protection file)
+A copy of the child's CP Plan is included in the child's individual CP file.